 In the latter situation, the spouse and her children might be better served by having the sponsoring green card holder file individual petitions for each family member, especially if the sponsoring green card holder will naturalize and become a U.S. citizen and therefore an immediate relative (see the next section).
 Consult an immigration attorney if you have questions regarding your family's permanent residence applications.

 A huge concern for foreign nationals with children is "aging out."
 As you might have noticed, we have been describing children in this article as "unmarried" and "under the age of 21."
 The law does not allow children who are themselves married or over 21 years of age to derive benefits from a principal applicant.
-Thus, the timing of derivative permanent residence applications can be critical for children.
+Thus, the timing of derivative permanent residence applications can be critical for children; if too much time goes by before approval, the child could age out.

 Recognizing this problem, Congress passed the Child Status Protection Act ("CSPA") in 2002.
 The CSPA uses a complicated formula to toll, or "pause," the age of derivative beneficiary children.
 The CSPA formula is quite complex.
 If you believe your children might age out before being able to apply for U.S. permanent residence, contact an immigration attorney, who can analyze your situation right away.